tetcoin/tetcoin/roadmap/implementers-guide/src/node/subsystems-and-jobs.md

-The proposer is an atypical subsystem in that, unlike most of them, it is not primarily driven by the `Overseer`, but instead by the `tp_consensus::Environment` and `tp_consensus::Proposer` traits from Substrate.
+The proposer is an atypical subsystem in that, unlike most of them, it is not primarily driven by the `Overseer`, but instead by the `tp_consensus::Environment` and `tp_consensus::Proposer` traits from Tetcore.
 It doesn't make much sense to diagram this flow because it's very linear:

-- Substrate creates a `Proposer` from the `ProposerFactory` once per upcoming block, using the `parent_header: Header`.
+- Tetcore creates a `Proposer` from the `ProposerFactory` once per upcoming block, using the `parent_header: Header`.
 - At some later point, it calls `Proposer::propose(self, ...)`, consuming the proposer to generate a proposal
 - `Proposer::propose` sends a `RequestInherentData` to the `Provisioner`.
 This has a fixed timeout of 2.5 seconds, meaning that the provisioner has approximately 0.5 seconds to generate and send the data.